-2014 Pacific Sardine STAR Panel Meeting Report Agenda Item H.1.a Attachment 3 (Appendix 3 only)

-Appendix 3

-Progress related to the recommendations from ATM survey review Juan Zwolinski and David Demer a.
-Analyses be conducted using auxiliary information (e.g. trends in density along transects, information from ichythoplankton surveys south of the survey area, and catch information) to provide best estimates for the biomass outside of the survey area, as well as the range of possible biomass levels.
+2014 Pacific Sardine STAR Panel Meeting Report Agenda Item H.1.a Attachment 3 (Appendix 3 only) Appendix 3 a.
+Analyses be conducted using auxiliary information (e.g. trends in density along transects, information from ichthyoplankton surveys south of the survey area, and catch information) to provide best estimates for the biomass outside of the survey area, as well as the range of possible biomass levels.